dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 Notes:
 - The result of the `build()` call is a `Control` which can be set in a scene.
 - It is also possible to use the default constructor `new Workbench()` and add the `WorkbenchModules` and features afterwards.
+But it is recommended to use the builder pattern, since it is much easier to create the `Workbench`.
+The default constructor comes in use when the API is used with `Scenebuilder`.

 # Demos
 We created several demos to visualize the capabilities of `WorkbenchFX` in the `workbench-fx-demo` folder:

 File | Description
 ---- | -----------
+`StandardDemo.java` | Shows the simplest usage of `WorkbenchFX` with only three modules and no optional features
-`CustomDemo.java` | A workbench application which uses all features, to demonstrate the full capability of `WorkbenchFX` `ExtendedDemo.java` | To demonstrate an application with a lot of `WorkbenchModules` `SceneBuilderDemo.java` | A proof of concept, if the API also works with `SceneBuilder` `StadardDemo.java` | Shows the simplest usage of `WorkbenchFX` with only three modules and no optional features
+`CustomDemo.java` | A workbench application which uses all features, to demonstrate the full capability of `WorkbenchFX` `FXMLDemo.java` | A proof of concept, if the API also works with `SceneBuilder` and a `FXML` file

 # Getting started
 ## Extending the `WorkbenchModule`